onzfonz/comp227/src/content/5/en/part5d.md

 Let's make some end-to-end tests for our note application.

-We begin by installing Cypress to <i>the frontend</i> as a development dependency
+We begin by installing Cypress to *the frontend* as a development dependency

 ```js
 npm install --save-dev cypress